Buck v. Bell: Supreme Court

 Holmes concluded his argument by citing Jacobson v.
 Massachusetts as a precedent for the decision, stating "Three generations of imbeciles are enough".
-The sole dissenter in the court, Justice Pierce Butler, a devout Catholic, did not write a dissenting opinion.
+The sole dissenter, Justice Pierce Butler, a devout Catholic, did not write a dissenting opinion.

 Aftermath

 According to famed eugenicist Harry H. Laughlin, whose written testimony was presented during the trial in his absence, Buck's legal defeat signaled the end of "eugenical sterilization's 'experimental period.'"
 Following the Supreme Court ruling, over two dozen states enacted similar laws, including Oregon and the Carolinas, doubling American sterilizations from 6,000 to more than 12,000 by 1947.
 Buck was sterilized on October 19, 1927, roughly five months after the Supreme Court trial verdict.
 She became the first Virginian sterilized since the 1924 Eugenical Sterilization Act passed.
 The Virginia sterilization law is said to have inspired Nazi Germany's 400,000 sterilizations, including those sanctioned under the 1933 Law for Protection Against Genetically Defective Offspring.

 Carrie Buck was operated upon, receiving a compulsory salpingectomy (a form of tubal ligation).
 She was later paroled from the institution as a domestic worker to a family in Bland, Virginia.
 She was an avid reader until her death in 1983.
 Her daughter Vivian had been pronounced "feeble minded" after a cursory examination by ERO field worker Dr. Arthur Estabrook.
 According to his report, Vivian "showed backwardness", thus the "three generations" of the majority opinion.
 It is worth noting that the child did very well in school for the two years that she attended (she died of complications from measles in 1932), even being listed on her school's honor roll in April 1931.